modern-energy/wordpress-pulumi-cljs/README.md

 ## Usage

+1. Create a Pulumi stack, and populate the config file (using `Pulumi.example.dev` as a template.)

-Run `shadow-cljs compile pulumi` to compile the ClojureScript code to JavaScript.
+1. Run `shadow-cljs compile pulumi` to compile the ClojureScript code to JavaScript.

-Then, run `pulumi up` to deploy the stack.
+1. Then, run `pulumi up` to deploy the stack.

 ## Configuration